1982 California Bowl: Game summary

 The Bulldogs, playing in their home stadium, scored 22 points in the fourth quarter to complete the comeback.
 Fresno State gained 220 yards in the fourth quarter while Bowling Green had just 26.
 They had trailed by 21 points on two occasions, coming back both times.
 They had 27 first downs to Bowling Green's 17.
 The Falcons had 126 rushing yards while the Bulldogs had 80.
 Fresno State had 373 passing yard while Bowling Green had 246.
 The Bulldogs turned the ball over seven times while the Falcons turned it over once, along with being outpossessed 35:40 to 24:20.
 For Fresno State, Jeff Tedford threw 31-of-50 for 373 yards for three touchdowns and four interceptions.
 Stephone Paige caught 15 passes for 246 yards.
 For Bowling Green, Brian McClure threw 22-of-32 for 246 yards along with two touchdowns and one interception.
 Chip Otten rushed for 136 yards on 31 carries.

 Aftermath

-The two teams met up twice more in the California Bowl (1985 and 1991), with the Bulldogs winning the first game and the Falcons would win the second.
-Fresno State made one other California Bowl appearance, in 1988, which they won.
+The two teams met up twice more in the California Bowl, in 1985 and 1991, with the Bulldogs winning the first game and the Falcons winning the second.
+Fresno State made one other California Bowl appearance, in 1988, which the Bulldogs won.
+Bowling Green and Fresno State met again at the start of the 1983 season.